 There are four multifunction buttons, M1 & M2 which are positioned between L2 & R2, whereas M3 & M4 are positioned towards the rear of the handles.

-On the bottom, you have the settings panel which lets you change button configurations and profiles on-the-fly, as well as customize the lighting.
+On the bottom, you have the controller settings panel which lets you change button configurations and profiles on the fly, as well as customize the lighting.

-When it comes to performance, the wired one offers better performance than the wireless.
+When it comes to performance, the wired controller one offers better performance than the wireless.

 There’s no latency or input lag whatsoever.
 The wireless one on the other hand does struggle with lag and latency.
 Having to worry about battery life is also an issue.
 It’s a few milliseconds only.
 But it can be a lot for a competitive gamer.

 With a plethora of customization options, the Razer Raiju is amongst the best controllers.
-At least the wired one is.
+At least the wired controller is.

-The original Xbox elite was one of the most well-received controllers for RL.
+The original Xbox elite was one of the most well-received controllers for playing Rocket League.
 But it was plagued by a bevy of problems like broken bumpers and peeled grips, which was a huge letdown.

-The Series 2 controller is slightly wider than the original.
+The Series 2 Xbox controller is slightly wider than the original.
 While the metallic accents are retained, there are wrap around rubberized grips which make it more ergonomic and easy on the hands.
-Also, its lighter than the original Elite, which is a welcome change.
+Also, it’s lighter than the original Elite, which is a welcome change.

 The underside also sports the profile switch button, which lets you store and switch button profiles on the fly depending on what rocket league controller settings you want to use.

-There are four thumb sticks, two textured one and two classic ones, two metallic D-pads and the paddles, all of which are magnetic attachments to the main controller.
+There are four thumb sticks, two textured ones and two classic ones, two metallic D-pads, and the paddles, all of which are magnetic attachments to the main controller.
 This means, that if one of them breaks down, you can swap it for a new one.
-No need to change the entire controller or make do with a damaged one.
+No need to change the entire Xbox controller or make do with a damaged one.

-We could go on for hours about the Xbox Elite.
+We could go on for hours about this Xbox One controller.

 It is a serious, professional-grade controller for the Xbox One and PC.
 Unfortunately, it can not be used as an .
 The only other thing that could deter you is the price tag.
-But that’s never been a deal breaker for serious gamers, has it?
+But that’s never been a deal-breaker for serious gamers, has it?